DeepLearnXMU/Robust-knn-mt/readme.md

 The source code is developed upon adaptive kNN-MT.
-You can see detail in https://github.com/zhengxxn/adaptive-knn-mt.
+You can see detail in https://github.com/zhengxxn/adaptive-knn-mt, many thanks to the authors for making their code avaliable.

 ## Requirements and Installation